 Use non-SPARK units sparingly and ensure that a thorough analysis is performed on the code since a SPARK Analyzer will not be used. (see clause 6.47 Interlanguage calling)

 6.54 Obscure language features [BRS]

+In SPARK, assertions can be used as a superior alternative to comments to improve readability.
+The correctness of an assertion, as opposed to that of a comment, is checked by the SPARK tools.

-6.54.1 Applicability of language
+6.54.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.54 is mitigated by SPARK.